-CEOs have a greater need than ever before to have a strong profile that stands out among the crowd.
+Your LinkedIn profile is your online 24/7 presence – as CEO, you have a greater need than ever before for a strong profile that stands out among the crowd.
 Here are ten CEO profiles that showcase best practices for LinkedIn profiles.

 CEO, FileFacets, Corp.